BesrourMS/ZodiacSigns/README.md

 ```

 ## Translation
-For the moment, the only available languages are English, French, Spanish, Arabic and Ukrainian.
+For the moment, the only available languages are English, French, Spanish, Arabic, Ukrainian and Chinese.
 Fell free to participate to the translation in any other language.
 ### Available languages
 - English   (en)